 This iconic London building and its neo-classical interiors has been meticulously restored by a team of experts commissioned by developers/hoteliers the Reignwood Group (also the new owners of Wentworth Golf Club).
 Now this 1920s heritage property houses a Four Seasons Hotel – with 98 guest rooms and suites – many with views of the Thames.
 What’s more, there’s 41 private residences, a private members’ club, two gourmet restaurants, and a spa.
 The club includes meeting rooms, a cigar lounge, bar, art gallery and business centre.
 It’s close to the City, and also wants to ‘reinvent’ the scene, or at least reignite it.
 It’s certainly part of the park, but definitely more old-school than many: the Château Latour Room, for example, comes in partnership with the well-known Médoc winemaker.
 These connections aren’t forged on a Macbook in a pair of Stan Smiths. opened in late 2017.
 Accepting membership applications.

 Back in the 60s, the likes of The Beatles, Jimi Hendrix and The Rolling Stones frequented Bag O’Nails, a legendary music venue located on Kingly Street in the heart of Soho.
-Now the iconic spot is being transformed into a trendy new private members’ club: The Court, launching in February 2019.
-Lined up is a hot new restaurant with a menu developed by Michelin starred chef Tom Sellers, a chic Gatsby-style basement bar with an extensive cocktail menu and décor by the internationally renowned artist Bradley Theodore and celebrity florist Nikki Tibbles.
+Now the iconic spot is being transformed into a trendy new private members’ club: The Court, which opened its doors in February.
+Features include a hot new restaurant with a menu developed by Michelin starred chef Tom Sellers, a chic Gatsby-style basement bar with an extensive cocktail menu and décor by the internationally renowned artist Bradley Theodore and celebrity florist Nikki Tibbles.
 The club also intends to keep the venue’s rich musical history alive with a piano stage and nightly live entertainment.
 Annual membership starts from £600 per year and interest can be registered via their website

-Set to launch in the heart of Marylebone in April 2019, Home Grown is a new members’ club targeted at entrepreneurs, investors and business leaders across all sectors.
+Set to launch in the heart of Marylebone this April, Home Grown is a new members’ club targeted at entrepreneurs, investors and business leaders across all sectors.
 The idea is to create a space for networking within the confines of a luxury setting – members can attend business talks from top entrepreneurs, leadership seminars, pitching events and dinners designed for business makers who want to meet investors.
 But its not all about the business: the world of wellness will feature heavily, with activities such as sound meditation and yoga brunches due to feature.
 Stretching across four Grade II-listed five storey Georgian townhouses on Great Cumberland Place, Home Grown will have business lounges, bars, 35 boutique bedrooms, a brasserie-style restaurant, meeting rooms, pitching suits and hi-tech event spaces.
-They recently opened applications for Founders, with membership from £1000 p/a.
-Joining fee is £299 but this is waived for founders.
+Among the members so far are founders of big brands including Not on the High Street, Planet Organic and Pleesecakes, along with ambassadors like Jenny Tooth OBE and Camilla Dolan.
+Membership from £1000 p/a.
+Joining fee is £299 but this is waived for founders (members who join before the official opening).
 Visit for more information.

 Sign up to our Newsletter